 How did you receive your scholarship?
 What made you stand out?

 The Gudal Memorial Scholarship is awarded to an intern each year for providing a promising attitude, a willingness to work hard, a high enthusiasm, and a smile.
 The staff spoke fondly of Rick Gudal, and this award was for someone who always came to work with a good attitude, which was my goal.
 I was one of the youngest members with most of my fellow interns being in their mid to late twenties, and some of them had even completed graduate school.
 While a strong résumé and years of experience may look better to some employers, I am thankful I was able to bring a little bit of cheer to the office during some of the most grueling days of my professional life.

 What has this internship done for you professionally?

 Before January, I was pretty quiet in professional settings.
 I am someone who would rather talk one-on-one with someone or with a small group, but I found this internship gave me more confidence than I ever could have imagined.
 It seems as though people in politics are viewed as crooks by most, but it was relieving to see these members come to work and put everything they had into trying to help their constituents.
 I was a witness to a true underdog moment every day in the Chamber, and there were days we streamed sessions from the intern office for the sole purpose of cheering on our employers.
 I also found my need to help others grew stronger along the way, and I am grateful as I near the day in which I begin applying to law schools.

 Any last advice for #bsuenglish majors?

-Enhance your résumé, but being stellar in your profession will not make an impact nearly as much if you cannot make people feel comfortable around you or if your coworkers think you would rather be anywhere else but your job.
+Enhance your résumé.
+Being stellar in your profession won’t make an impact nearly as much if you can’t make people feel comfortable around you, or if your coworkers think you would rather be anywhere else but your job.
 Wear a smile, and you will see the way it affects those who work with you.
 I promise.